NumEconCopenhagen/projects-2024--Alfred-Stage---Jesper-Petersen---Linda-Zou/Exam Project/README.md

 **USE OF AI TOOLS:**
 There have been used AI tools for debugging, complex functions, increasing effectiveness and to check if its results align with our results.
+Even though AI often gave incorrect answers the tool has been used throughout the tasks assisting our own coding.